 Apart from this mitigation to accidental or malicious overriding, all other vulnerabilities described in ISO/IEC 24772-1:2024 6.41 for single inheritance apply.

-Version 17 of Java finalized sealed classes that restrict the extension of that class by subclasses to subclasses permitted to do so either explicitly or by being defined in the same module.
+Version 17 of Java finalized sealed classes that restrict the extension of that class to subclasses permitted to do so either explicitly or by being defined in the same module.
 This restriction brought some order to the Java derivation hierarchies but introduced the vulnerability caused by late additions of subclasses in the same module not intended to be so permitted.

-Potential issues can arise when developers misuse the sealed feature for classes, leading to situations where the compiler cannot guarantee exhaustive checks for subclasses, potentially causing unexpected behavior in code that relies on inheritance hierarchies, especially when combined with pattern matching in switch statements.
-If a sealed class does not explicitly list all permitted subclasses in its permits clause, and a new subclass is created outside the specified list, the compiler might not catch this as an error, potentially leading to unexpected behavior in code that assumes only the listed subclasses exist.
+In addition, non-sealed subclasses are permitted, breaking the promise made by their sealed parent class.
+Obviously, this can be a surprise for the user and can be a vehicle for introducing unwanted extensions.

-For vulnerabilities associated with classes and . switch statements/expressions, see 6.27 … .
+For vulnerabilities associated with classes used as case selectors in switch statements/expressions, see 6.27 Switch statements and lack of static analysis [CLL] .

 6.41.2 Avoidance mechanisms for language users